What Is a Drone? Uses of Drones and Definition.

 NASA and the U.S. Air Force have been secretly testing out unmanned aircraft geared towards space travel.
 The X-37B UAV is the Air Force’s ultra-secretive drone that looks like a miniature space shuttle.
 It has been quietly circling the Earth for the last two years, setting a record for longest flight from an unmanned aircraft (781 days and counting).
 Although vague, the Air Force has said “the primary objectives to the X-37B are twofold: reusable spacecraft technologies for America’s future in space and operating experiments which can be returned to, and examined, on Earth.”
 It seems that drones have been made a priority when it comes to the future of space exploration and innovation.

 Drones are a cheaper and more efficient alternative to wildlife conservation.
 Tracking wildlife populations is nearly impossible with humans on the ground.
 Having an eye-in-the-sky allows wildlife conservationists to track roaming groups of animals, ranging from Orangutans in Borneo to Bison on the Great Plains, to get a better idea of the health of their species and ecosystems.
 Conservation drones also make perfect tools in the fight against poaching efforts in Asia and Africa.

 Drones are also being tapped to deliver donated organs to transplant patients.
 Just recently, history was made when a kidney was transported by a specially-made drone from one hospital in Maryland to the next in just under five minutes.
 This could cut down on the alarmingly slow rate at which donations usually arrive (if they arrive at all).
 Usually, organs are delivered via chartered or commercial flights.
-Delays and lapses in judgement cause dangerous delays of two hours or more for 4% of all organ deliveries.
-Drones can cut the time down tremendously, while offering a safer and secure method of organ transportation.
+Delays and lapses in judgment cause dangerous delays of two hours or more for 4 percent of all organ deliveries.
+Drones can cut time down tremendously while offering a safer and secure method of organ transportation.